Sochi Games over, will Putin take the gloves off?

 Western leaders are concerned Russia may be so worried about

-losing influence in Ukraine, the cradle of Russian civilisation, that it could use force to prevent the vast country to its west forging closer ties with the European Union.
+losing influence in Ukraine, the cradle of Russian civilization, that it could use force to prevent the vast country to its west forging closer ties with the European Union.

 President Barack Obama's national security adviser, Susan Rice, said it would be a "grave mistake" if Russia sent troops to Ukraine - although the Kremlin has not suggested it would.